life4/enc/README.md

 ## Experimental: work with GnuPG keyring

-There are many great tools that have integration with GnuPG.
+Many great tools have integration with GnuPG.
 To name a few, git, some email clients, [pass](https://www.passwordstore.org/).
 Wouldn't it be great to integrate them with enc too?
 Well, that's not that easy.
-Many tools don't allow to specify a different path to gnupg binary to use, so all we left with is to integrate enc with gnupg directly: import, export, and list keys.
+Many tools don't allow specifying a different path to GnuPG binary to use, so all we are left with is to integrate enc with GnuPG directly: import, export, and list keys.
 This is what this section is about.
-How you can work with gnupg "keyring": the internal collection of keys that gnupg knows about.
+How you can work with GnuPG "keyring": the internal collection of keys that GnuPG knows about.

-So far, we managed to only provide a few commands for public keys keyring.
-The private keyring is a bit trickier, different version of gnupg store it in a different way.
+So far, we managed to only provide a few commands for public keys' keyring.
+The private keyring is a bit trickier, different versions of GnuPG store it differently.

 List all keys that GnuPG knows about: